Sudzv1606/Real-time-attendance/README.md

 3. **Open** http://localhost:8000 in your browser
 4. **Install** the app by clicking the install button in your browser

+## 📱 Platform-Specific Installation

+### Android/Chrome
+- Look for the **"Install"** or **"Add to Home Screen"** icon in the address bar
+- Or tap the three-dot menu → "Install app" or "Add to Home screen"

+### iOS/Safari
+- iOS shows a custom banner: "Add Attendr to Your Home Screen"
+- Tap **Share** (square with arrow) → Scroll down → **Add to Home Screen**
+- The app will appear on your home screen with a native icon
+- **Note**: Dismiss the banner once by tapping the × if you prefer manual installation

+### Desktop
+- The app works as a responsive web app
+- Bookmark for quick access

 ## 📱 How to Use

 ### First Time Setup